The bylaws serve as the governing document for the Staff Senate.

 A. Executive Committee:

-The Executive Committee of the Staff Senate shall consist of its Officers and the Chairs of the Legislative; Constitution, Bylaws, and Elections; Public Relations; Staff and Professional Development; Staff Recognition; Fundraising and Community Relations Committees; who collectively shall:
+The Executive Committee of the Staff Senate shall consist of its Officers and the Chairs of the Legislative; Constitution, Bylaws, and Elections; Public Relations; Staff and Professional Development; Staff Recognition; Engagement, and Community Relations Committees; who collectively shall:

 - Serve as the governing board or steering committee of the Staff Senate.